 Under the existing Data Protection Directive – which will be replaced by the General Data Protection Regulation (GDPR) on May 25 – companies and organisations are not authorized to retain or continue processing personal data for longer than is necessary.
 The same will be true when the GDPR comes into force.
-Data controllers must either impose a time limit on how long data can be kept before deletion or schedule periodic reviews to check whether data can still be held and processed.
+Furthermore, Data controllers must document time limits on how long personal data will be retained and schedule periodic reviews to check whether personal data can still be retained or else deleted.

 Why does this make sense?

 This makes sense as it’s a legal requirement under GDPR the Storage limitation principle is detailed in Article 5 states:

 …(e) kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89(1) subject to implementation of the appropriate technical and organisational measures required by this Regulation in order to safeguard the rights and freedoms of the data subject (‘storage limitation’)”

 Storage limitation therefore is one key GDPR requirement around personal data detailed in the Article 5 of the GDPR.
 Other principles are detailed in Article 5, and in summary are, lawful fair and transparent processing, purpose limitation, data minimisation, data accuracy, keeping data safe and secure.
 The Controller needs to be able to demonstrate compliance with these.